amandacndido/CroctChallenge/Product-Challenge_Croct.md

 >**Scenario: Inserting a wrong password**
 >
-> Given that I am a registered user in the *sign in* page
+> Given that I am a registered user in the *Sign in* page
 >
 > When I enter a wrong password
 >